jschless/jschless.github.io/_projects/2023-01-01-is-returning-the-kickoff-worth-it.md

 ![Return Touchdowns](/assets/kickoffreturns/touchdowns.jpeg)

 The effect becomes crystal clear if we look at the number of kickoffs that reached past midfield.
 The dropoff is stark and obvious after 2011.  *Great* returns declined from 80 per season to 25.
 There aren't even enough great returns for every team to have one.
 This is the true death of the kickoff return.
-It' still true that in most cases, the kickoff return only makes a difference of 5 or 10 yards one way or the other.
+It's still true that in most cases, the kickoff return only makes a difference of 5 or 10 yards one way or the other.
 However, before 2011, there was a reasonable chance of a great kickoff return, which could jumpstart a drive and legitimately impact the game's momentum and outcome.
 Now, it is exceptionally rare that a kickoff return dramatically impacts a game.

 ![Return Past Midfield](/assets/kickoffreturns/past_midfield.jpeg)